ParmarManthanrajsinh/AudioSplitter/README.md

 Hey there!
 Welcome to Audio Splitter, a super lightweight, minimal C++ app that lets you route a single audio stream to two output devices at the same time.
 We designed it with a modern, premium UI (think slick mobile app design) right on your desktop!

+## The Story Behind It 📖

+The idea for Audio Splitter came about when a friend and I were trying to watch a movie together on my PC.
+We both wanted to use our own headphones (one wired, one AirPods) so we wouldn't disturb anyone else.
+To our surprise, we discovered that Windows natively only allows you to output audio to a single device at a time!
+Thus, Audio Splitter was born to solve this exact problem—making it easy to share audio across multiple devices simultaneously.

 ## What makes it tick? ⚙️

 The project is split into four neat pieces: